AlEsGoGit/chupiEventCalendar/README.md

 Adding more options...

 ##Events
-The calendar needs an array of Event object to work properly.
+The calendar needs an array of Events objects to work properly.
-The object "event" has these properties:
+The object Event has these properties:
 * day
 * month
 * year